magento/devdocs/guides/v2.0/payments-integrations/payment-gateway/gateway-command.md

 ### Base implementation

-The `\Magento\Payment\Gateway\Command\GatewayCommand` is a default `CommandInterface` implementation, which allows to perform most operations available be Payment Gateway.
+The `\Magento\Payment\Gateway\Command\GatewayCommand` is a default `CommandInterface` implementation, which allows to perform most operations available for Payment Gateway.
 This type is not intended to be extended through inheritance but through composition via DI configuration.
 Here is an example of a typical _Command_ definition through DI: